01 of 07

-- Southwest Airlines has some of the cheapest flight to Los Angeles, no baggage or change fees and lots of connections — and they don't charge extra if you fly into one city and out of another.
-They don't participate in other sites' searches - you'll have to go direct to their website instead.
+- Southwest Airlines has some of the cheapest flight to Los Angeles, no baggage or change fees and lots of connections — and the airline doesn't charge extra if you fly into one city and out of another.
+However, it doesn't participate in other sites' searches; you'll have to go directly to its website instead.

 - Jet Blue also offers very low fares and fees.

 - Consider a “red eye” flight from Los Angeles to the East Coast.
-Leaving between 10:00 p.m. and midnight, they're often the cheapest flights, arriving the following morning.
-You can stay in Los Angeles for most of the day and may save on a night in a hotel as well as getting lower airfare.
+These are often the cheapest flights, leaving between 10:00 p.m. and midnight to arrive the following morning.
+Stay in Los Angeles for most of the day, and you may also save on a night in a hotel.
 Although some people hate flying all night, others find it a good way to conquer jet lag.

 04 of 07

-Car Rentals at the Los Angeles Airport - and Other Los Angeles Locations
+Car Rentals at LAX and Other Los Angeles Locations

-The easy way to check rates with all the major Los Angeles car rental agencies at once is to compare prices on Los Angeles car rental at your favorite price comparison website.
-After that, you may want to visit the lowest-priced companies' websites from that list to check for special rates and sales.
+An easy way to check rates with all the major Los Angeles car rental agencies at once is to compare prices at your favorite price comparison website.
+After that, you may want to check the websites of the lowest-priced companies' from that list for special rates and sales.

 All car rental companies at Los Angeles International Airport are reached by shuttle buses, which stop at the transportation islands just outside baggage claim at each terminal building.
-At Long Beach and Burbank Airports, car rental offices are very near the terminal building, and at John Wayne Airport in Orange County, the rental counters are inside the terminal.
+At the Long Beach and Burbank airports, car rental offices are very near the terminal building, and, at John Wayne Airport in Orange County, the rental counters are inside the terminal.

-No matter which Los Angeles airport you fly into, I can't recommend Fox Rent-a-Car, even though their car rental rates are often the cheapest.
+No matter which Los Angeles airport you fly into, we can't recommend Fox Rent-a-Car, even though their car rental rates are often the cheapest.
 You don't have to take our word for it.
-Check their reviews on Yelp for yourself.
+Check the reviews on Yelp for yourself.

-If you need an accessible minivan with a ramps or lift, you can do that through Wheelchair Getaways.
-They'll pick you up at the airport when you arrive and drop you off when you're done, too.
+If you need an accessible minivan with ramps or a lift, you can do that through Wheelchair Getaways.
+The service includes picking you up at the airport when you arrive and dropping you off when you're done.

-Los Angeles Car Rental Away from the Airport
+Los Angeles Car Rental Outside of the Airport

 To make things easy for you, Enterprise Rent-A-Car offers "We'll Pick You Up" service (with some restrictions).
-Call the office you plan to rent your car from for more details - their phone number will be on that office's page on the Enterprise website.Continue to 5 of 7 below.
+Call the office you plan to rent your car from for more details.
+Phone numbers will be on that office's page on the Enterprise website.Continue to 5 of 7 below.

 05 of 07